Bathing your baby

 - Unscented moisturizing cream or lotion (for places where her skin is dry)

 - Brush or comb

-Adjust the room temperature if you can, ideally to 22 to 24°C./p>
+Adjust the room temperature if you can, ideally to 22 to 24°C.

 Soap: mild and unscented

-Health Canada advises against using bath seats for babies.
+Health Canada advises against using bath seats to ensure the safety of babies in a bath tub.
 They give adults a false sense of security, which can lead to drowning.

 Illustration Bath seats for infants: Health Canada